 \subsection{Electric hexadecapolarization in pristine diamond}

 The cubic nonsymmorphic diamond structure is shown in Fig.~\ref{fig:diamond-cub}(a).
-Ignoring TIS, the space group of diamond is $O_h^7$ (No.~227, $Fd\bar{3}m$), and the crystallographic point group is $O_h = O \times \gsis$ so that diamond is parapolar.
+Ignoring TIS, the space group of diamond is $O_h^7$ (No.~227, $Fd\bar{3}m$) and the crystallographic point group is $O_h = O \times \gsis$, i.e., diamond is parapolar.
 The lowest nonvanishing electric multipole density allowed by $O_h$ is an electric hexadecapole density ($\ell = 4$) with compatibility relation \cite{kos63}

 In lowest order of the wave vector $\vek{k}$, the scalar operator associated with the hexadecapole density is the term